thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Wednesday, 02 August 2023
+### Daily Rundown on Thursday, 03 August 2023

-- The average temperature today is 15.39˚C;
+- The average temperature today is 20.34˚C;
-- With highs of 17.78˚C and lows of 14.14˚C.
+- With highs of 20.34˚C and lows of 12.64˚C.
-- You can expect moderate rain for the day.
+- You can expect light rain for the day.

 <!-- weather_marker ends -->